Filtered by category: Announcements Clear Filter

 DEEP Award

-The Paleontological Society is now soliciting for nominations for the inaugural DEEP Award!
+The Paleontological Society is now soliciting for nominations for the DEEP Award!

 The Diversity Engagement and Enhancement in Paleontology (DEEP) Award is presented to early career professionals and students who have enhanced the global paleontology community by advancing diversity, equity and inclusion in the field.
 The awards will be presented during the annual Geological Society of America conference.

-The deadline to nominate for the DEEP awards is February 12, 2023.
+The deadline to nominate for the 2nd Annual PS DEEP awards is February 16, 2024.

 Award Criteria: